Stephen Curry: Public image

 Curry is one of the most successful players in the NBA, and has also become an international celebrity, on par with four-time MVP LeBron James.
 Like James, he has been considered the face of the NBA, but has said that he is not motivated by that and is not looking "to take LeBron's throne or whatever.
 You know, I'm trying to chase rings, and that's all I'm about.
 So that's where the conversation stops for me."
 His flashy play and penchant for coming up big in the clutch have made him a fan favorite, and his smaller physique is said to have made his success seem more attainable for younger fans of the NBA.
-Memorabilia associated with Curry is highly sought after; his 2009 rookie card ranks among the most expensive sports cards of all-time and is the most expensive basketball card ever sold, purchased by Alt Fund II for a record $5.9 million in July 2021.
+Memorabilia associated with Curry is highly sought after; his 2009 rookie card ranks among the most expensive sports cards of all-time and was, at the time, the most expensive basketball card ever sold, purchased by Alt Fund II for a record $5.9 million in July 2021, later being surpassed by a Michael Jordan and Kobe Bryant card that was sold for $12.9 million in August 2025.
 Curry has led the NBA in jersey sales for five cumulative years; three consecutive times from the 2015–16 to 2017–18 seasons and two consecutive times from the 2022–23 to 2023–24 seasons, respectively.